kensawyerr/whmcs_amount_out_hook/README.md

 # whmcs_fees_hook
-Add your configured fees to WHMCS invoices when they are paid.
+Add your configured fees/expenses to WHMCS invoices after they are paid.
 This way you can have accurate records in your monthly transactions that will show your running cost and your profit.

 ## Getting Started